A tale of a time long gone, not even to the nearest of men's remembrance, a

 Even though the stories of

-the human head becomes necessary at the dam and bridge construction is still a
+child abduction by so-called Khegpa is a fear in everybody's mind, how the human head becomes necessary at the dam and bridge construction is still a

 mystery.